7 Ways to Keep Your Houseplant Alive

 Although some find it next to impossible to keep their indoor plants alive and healthy, these 7 tips will help keep your houseplant alive and successful throughout the winter months!

-Since we live in the Northern Hemisphere, the south-facing windows let the most light in, so place your plants there.
+Since we live in the Northern Hemisphere, south-facing windows let the most light in, so place your plants there.
 A good rule of thumb to remember: 12 hours of light, 12 hours of darkness!
 Click here to learn more about houseplant lighting!

 If your finger pulls up soil with water in it, then your plant is fine.
 If it comes up dry, pour water slowly to saturate the soil!
 Watering it once a week should be good enough, but make sure to check it every so often based on different plant types.

 Any water droplets that get on the leaves will act like magnifying glasses and may actually burn the leaves.

 Try to use pots that have a hole in the bottom of them with a saucer to catch the water that may come out.
 If your pot does not have a hole in the bottom use 1-11/2 inches of pebbles in the bottom of the container.

 Soils found at your local garden center are a much better choice than soil from the natural environment.
 Once soil is taken out of its original landscape, the natural soil profile becomes destroyed, and water will not flow through it properly.

 If the roots are wrapping around the pot or if the pot has become deformed by the roots, then it is time to re-pot!
 Make sure to choose pots that are a bit larger than the original root ball.
 To help alleviate the stresses of choosing the right pot and soil, Barlow’s can re-pot your plants for you at our Potting Bench.

 Air flow also helps to prevent disease.
 To keep plants alive and sturdy, plug in a small computer fan next to them.
 Plants in windy conditions will grow sturdier than plants grown in complete absence of wind.